kyau/darkmage/README.md

-iterations since, evolving originally from a clone of netbots that I called `tribe9`, these two scripts were merged together to form `blackmajick` which also gained a few external module scripts and channel limit control (imported from a script called dolimit).
+iterations since, evolving originally from a clone of netbots that I called `tribe9`, these two scripts were merged together to form `blackmajick` which also gained a few external module scripts and channel limit control (imported from a script called dolimit) along with a BitchX clone mode (makes the eggdrop appear as if it is a BitchX client).
 Around 2006 I started getting back into TCL coding and IRC in general and modified the script quite a bit, only to once again rename the script to `darkMAGE`.

 ### Usage
 In order to use this script with your botnet, add the script to your eggdrop config